 (b) in any other manner permitted by the regulations.

+[Section 30 amended by No. 27 of 2008 s.
+6.]

 31. Change of travel plans while out of Western Australia to be reported

-(1) This section applies to a reportable offender who is out of Western Australia and decides —
+(1) This section applies to a reportable offender who —

-(a) to extend a stay elsewhere in Australia beyond 6 days; or
+(a) is in Western Australia, having left the place where he or she generally resides (as described in section 29A(1)), and decides to change any details given to the Commissioner under section 29A; or

-(b) to change any details given to the Commissioner under section 30.
+(b) is out of Western Australia and decides to change any details given to the Commissioner under section 30.

-(2) As soon as is practicable after making the decision, the reportable offender must —
+(2) As soon as is practicable after making the decision, the reportable offender must report the changed details to the Commissioner.

-(a) if subsection (1)(a) applies — report the details required by section 30(2) to the Commissioner (including those details as they relate to the travel that has already been completed);

-(b) if subsection (1)(b) applies — report the changed details to the Commissioner.

-(3) The reportable offender must make the report —
+(3) If subsection (1)(b) applies, the reportable offender must make the report —

 (a) by facsimile or email sent to the Commissioner or to any other address permitted by the regulations; or